skyrowl/getcandy/docs/src/getcandy/products.md

 :::

 ### Retrieving the product type relationship
-If you have a product, you can fetch it's product like like so:
+If you have a product, you can fetch its product type like like so:

 ```php
 $product->productType;